caas-team/GoKubeDownscaler/README.md

 CLI: (defaults)
 ENV: (no env vars)
 --- Process:
-Exclution not specified on workload layer, going to next layer Exclution set to true on namespace layer, excluding workload
+Exclusion not specified on workload layer, going to next layer Exclusion set to true on namespace layer, excluding workload
 --- Result:
 Workload is excluded, no changes will be made to it
 ```